populationgenomics/sv-workflows/dockerfiles/README.md

 ## Copy Docker images across GCP

-- For other Docker images where Dockerfiles are out of sync with tagged versions, we simply pull the tagged version and push to our own AR repo:
+- For other Docker images where Dockerfiles are out of sync with tagged versions, we simply pull the tagged version and push to our own AR/GCR repo:

 ```shell
 docker pull $TAG